-From The TNR Archive: Cass R. Sunstein
+From The Tnr Archive: Cass R. Sunstein

-Harvard Law professor and TNR contributing editor Cass R. Sunstein was confirmed as the Obama adminisration's regulatory czar today when the Senate approved Sunstein's nomination by a vote of 57 to 40.
-And that gives us a very good reason to look back at some of the pieces Sunstein has written for TNR in his nearly two decade history with the magazine.
-Click here for the archive of Sunstein's TNR work.
-Below, you'll find just a taste:
+Yesterday, the Obama camp announced that TNR contributing editor, prolific author, and Harvard Law professor Cass R. Sunstein will be the new adminisration's regulatory czar.
+And that gives us a very good reason to look back at some of the pieces Cass has written for TNR in his nearly two decade history with the magazine:

 "The Visionary Minimalist: Toward A Theory Of Obama-ism," January 30, 2008.
 Sunstein explains the complexity of Obama's political vision, as he is both a minimalist and a visionary, thinking pragmatically but also promising large-scale change.